juncture-digital/essays/docs/getting-started/README.md

 Information popups are useful for providing a quick definition and overview of a term.
 The information popup appears when a users cursor is positioned over the term.
 Information popups are typically used to provide background on entities such as people, places, organizations, creative works, etc.  The data used in the creation of the information popup is retrieved from Wikidata and Wikipedia.
 Wikidata is an open knowledge base hosted by the Wikimedia Foundation that can be read and edited by both humans and machines.
 Wikidata acts as the central source of common, open structured data used by Wikipedia, Wiktionary, Wikisource, and others.
 It is used in a variety of academic and industrial applications.

 Wikidata currently contains data for more than 100 million entities.
-Each of these entities is associated with a unique Wikidata Identifier (or `Q` ID).
+Each of these entities is associated with a unique Wikidata Identifier (or "Q" ID).
 To create an information popup a term is associated with a QID obtained from Wikidata.
 Finding a QID can be accomplished in a couple of ways.
 - Using the search interface on the [Wikidata home page](https://www.wikidata.org/wiki/Wikidata:Main_Page) site
 - Using general web search tools (Google, Bing, etc) to locate the Wikipedia page associated with the entity of interest and then using the Wikidata link found in the left sidebar to navigate to the associated Wikdata page.
 When on a Wikidata page the QID for the entity can be found in the top header and page URL.